 And it was… only without the garbage.

-The best thing about Bright is its setting, world building and the ideas it sets up.
+The best thing about Bright is the chemistry between Smith and Edgerton.

 Will Smith in this movie is, well, Will Smith.

 I honestly have not been able to differentiate between Smith and his characters for many of his films but Smith’s charisma makes up for it.

 Then there’s Edgerton, who is the standout character of this film.

 He is by far the most relatable and I could not help but root for him.

 Also the make up effects to have Edgerton look like an Orc was very well done.